PostHog/posthog.com/contents/blog/guardrail-metrics.md

 Most [A/B tests](/blog/ab-testing-guide-for-engineers) have a single goal metric you use to compare two or more variants, and pick a winner that improves your product.
 But focusing on a single metric hides the impact a test could have on other metrics, potentially harming the product experience overall.

-Product and growth teams define guardrail metrics when running A/B tests to prevent this.
-They act as an early warning system for A/B tests.
-For example. a test that simplifies a signup flow would include conversion to paid as guardrail metric
+Product and growth teams use guardrail metrics as an early warning system for A/B tests.
+For example, a team testing a simplified a signup flow would include "conversion to paid" as guardrail metric because any increase in singups would be negated if fewer users end up paying for the product.

-When guardrail metrics hit a negative threshold, teams do more analysis to decide what is causing the negative impact, and if they should pause the experiment – watching [session replays](/tutorials/explore-insights-session-recordings) are a great way to do this.
+When guardrail metrics hit a negative threshold, teams do more analysis to decide what is causing the negative impact and if they should pause the experiment – e.g. by watching [session replays](/tutorials/explore-insights-session-recordings).

 ## Are guardrail metrics and seconardy metrics the same?

 Guardrail metrics are a subset of secondary metrics.
 A secondary metric is a non-goal metric you monitor for either positive or negative impacts in A/B tests.
 Guardrail metrics generally monitor for **negative** impacts.

-## Why use guardrail metrics?
+## Benefits of guardrail metrics

-Guardrail metrics enable you to protect your overall experience and key metrics while optimizing parts of your product with A/B tests.

-As a developer, using guardrail metrics provides benefits like:
+For developers, benefits include:

 - More confidence A/B tests aren’t causing problems.
 You spend less time checking for the negative impact of an experiment.

 - A more accurate source of issues than bug reports or general metrics.
-Developers don’t need to guess if an A/B test is causing an issue, guardrail metrics can tell them.
+You don’t need to guess if an A/B test is causing an issue because guardrail metrics will tell you

 - More confidence in the results of the experiment knowing it doesn’t have broader negative effects.

 - Promoting a culture of experimentation knowing A/B tests are safer to do.
 Creates trust between teams knowing other teams’ A/B tests won’t affect them.

-### Case study: How Airbnb users guardrail metrics

 [Airbnb](https://medium.com/airbnb-engineering/designing-experimentation-guardrails-ed6a976ec669) is a good case study for why guardrails are useful and how to implement them.